artmg/home-assistant-docker/README.md

 * Pull Requests (PRs), but please remember this is supposed to be a shell configuration as a starting point for other user's own configuration.
 * suggestions of how to separate the shell from other individual / personalised configuration elements
 * Test Scripts - ideas for how to validate that this basic shell comes up as expected
+* ideas for what optional basic containers to include, and the simplest way (for users) to integrate them